-- All districts will select a state-developed compensation model or develop their own local model to submit for approval.
-All new compensation models must have effectiveness as one component, but may also take into account experience, critical shortage areas, or other local priorities. - Districts will have the flexibility to allocate the funds at their discretion and would not be restricted by law or rule, nor tested by expenditure controls. - Upon the effective date of a new funding formula, all new employees will be paid according to the new local compensation model adopted by the district.
+- All districts will select a state-developed compensation model or develop their own local model to submit for approval. - a.
+All new compensation models must have effectiveness as one component, but may also take into account experience, critical shortage areas, or other local priorities.
+The new compensation models cannot require existing teachers to make less than their contracted amount in the year immediately prior to the implementation of the new funding model. - b.
+All new compensation models must contain a provision that allows teachers employed in the year immediately prior to implementation the choice to opt in to the new system or to continue to be paid based on the T&E model unless the district has executed a contract with SBOE that includes a waiver providing flexibility in determining teacher compensation levels, models, and participation.
+For district accountability contracts currently in existence or in development with SBOE to be renewed in the future, the district must have begun to implement a new compensation model prior to the renewal date. - Districts that have accountability contracts with the State Board of Education will have the flexibility to allocate earned funds at their discretion, with the exception of funds earned for teachers continuing to be compensated under the T&E model, and would not be restricted by law or rule, nor tested by expenditure controls.
+Districts without accountability contracts will continue to be required to meet all expenditure requirements in Title 20 and State Board Rule. - Upon the effective date of a new funding formula, all new employees earn funds based on the state average salary and will be paid according to the new local compensation model adopted by the district.

 The proposed model uses the T&E as a separate calculation in which each teacher who is currently above the state average T&E earns the state average salary funding of \$50,767.69.
 Those teachers below the state average earn their actual T&E funding.